-Children who have been exploited will need additional support to help maintain them in education.
-County lines: County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs, using dedicated mobile phone lines or other form of "deal line".
+County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs, using dedicated mobile phone lines or other forms of "deal line".
 This activity can happen locally as well as across the UK - no specified distance of travel is required.
 Children and vulnerable adults exploited to sell drugs and move and store drugs and money.
 Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.
 Children can be targeted and recruited into county lines in a number of locations including schools (mainstream and special), further and higher educational institutions, pupil referral units, children's homes, and care homes.
 Children are increasingly being targeted and recruited online using social media.
 Children can easily become trapped by this type of exploitation as county lines gangs can manufacture drug debts which need to be worked off or threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the county lines network.